dmarlowe69/Pi1541-Raspberry-Pi-Hat/README.md

 ![Alt text](image.png "3D Model from KiCad")

-Steve White has presented a wonderful project on his website (https://cbm-pi1541.firebaseapp.com/), which reproduces a Commodore Floppy 1541 cycle exactly.
+Steve White has presented a project on his website (https://cbm-pi1541.firebaseapp.com/), which reproduces a Commodore Floppy 1541 cycle exactly.

 My project here is an essay for the Raspberry PI to provide the necessary interfaces and controls.